FanWang-teach/Sample-teach-resource/README.md

-# Sample-teach-resource
+#Sample Teaching Resources
-Selected teaching materials developed by Dr. Fan Wang for university-level courses in statistics and genomics.
+This repository showcases selected teaching materials developed by Dr. Fan Wang for university-level courses in statistics and genomics.